-Chapter 2: Ensuring Compliance with IT Governance
+Chapter 1: Ensuring Compliance with IT Governance

-Requires the ArcSight Recon capability or the Log Management and Compliance service.
+Requires the Log Management and Compliance service in ArcSight SIEM as a Service or the ArcSight Recon capability .

 Select Reports > Portal > Repository > Standard Content > IT GOV > ISO-27002.

 To comply with the information security management controls as part of ISO 27002 guidelines, your enterprise needs to establish and follow information security standards and policies.
 The guidelines help you identify and implement the controls needed to secure data.
 You can check the security controls in your enterprise against one or more specific ISO 27002 control set, such as Information Security Policies or Asset Management.